 Part of the reason is China's sheer size.
 Its export exposure to the United States amounts to a relatively modest 4.9 percent of gross domestic product.
 Even a drop of 10 percent in U.S. demand would inflict limited damage, and China has the means to cushion the blow.

-Inflation remains a serious threat across most of Asia, but if global demand drops dramatically it would crimp growth and reduce the need for interest rate cuts or other tightening measures.
+Inflation remains a serious threat across most of Asia, but if global demand drops dramatically it would crimp growth and reduce the need for interest rate hikes or other tightening measures.